odashi/ckylark/README.md

 Ckylark
 =======

-`Ckylark` - An Latent Annotated PCFG Parser
+`Ckylark` - A latent-annotated probabilistic context-free grammar (LAPCFG) parser.

 About